-Arriba!
-WWE Hall of Famer Tito Santana
+WWE Hall of Famer Tito Santana is a former

-(NWA) and the American Wrestling Association (AWA) beginning in 1976 until he joined the World Wrestling Federation in 1979.
+Association (AWA) until he joined World Wrestling Federation in 1979.
 He had his first taste of success in 1979 when

 In August 1987, Tito Santana

-formed a tag team with former

-AWA World Champion Rick Martel named Strike Force.
-The team quickly won the Tag Team championship from The Hart Foundation.
+formed a tag team with Rick Martel named Strike Force.
+The team won the Tag Team championship from The Hart Foundation.

 They successfully defended the titles until WrestleMania IV in March 1988 where they lost to Demolition.
 Santana, along

 with only Hulk Hogan, holds the unique distinction of appearing in the first nine WrestleMania's.
 This Tocula, Mexico native, now residing in New Jersey, arrived to IWF in 2005 and

-This Tocula, Mexico native,
+Hometown: Tocula, Mexico

 Finisher: Flying Forearm